JeffreyZksun/vagrant_docker/ubuntu_docker_env/elkstack/readme.md

 	logstash_1      |   undefined method `close' for nil:NilClass
 	elkstack_logstash_1 exited with code 0

+Use `docker-compose run logstash /bin/sh` to login the container.
+Add `--debug` parameter to show more information.

+	logstash -f /etc/logstash/conf.d --debug

 Start the container one by one can by pass the issue.

 	docker-compose start elasticsearch
 	docker-compose start logstash